microsoft/Microsoft-Defender-for-Cloud-Apps/Docs/(Preview) Discovered Apps API via Graph - Guide.md

 ```
 *same for a collection of entities called Collection(discoveredCloudAppsipAddress) with 1 property called "ipAddress"

-*[Currently not supported - known issue to be fixed in mid-July] same for a collection of entities called Collection(discoveredCloudAppsDevice) with 1 property called "name".
+*same for a collection of entities called Collection(discoveredCloudAppsDevice) with 1 property called "name".
 Note applicable only if the stream is Endpoint Stream.

 #### Using filters, and Defender for Endpoint strean to get all apps containing 'google' domain and 'monitor' tag